 BIM and digitalisation in engineering

-BIM drives the Digitisation in engineering by providing a common platform for all project stakeholders.
-By using a digital model, engineers can share information and make changes in real time, resulting in improved efficiency and accuracy.
+BIM drives the Digitisation in engineering by providing a common platform for all project participants.
+By using a digital model, engineers can share information in real time and make changes, resulting in improved efficiency and accuracy.

 Digitalisation in engineering offers a wide range of benefits.
 By using BIM, engineers can plan and implement projects more efficiently, resulting in cost savings and a shorter construction time.
 In addition, digitalisation enables better communication and coordination between the various project participants, resulting in improved efficiency and quality.